-A major Oil and Gas Operator that owns a number of aging assets in the North Sea approached Imtex Controls to assist with an issue on their riser valves and critical ESDVs.
+A major Oil and Gas Operator that owns a number of ageing assets in the North Sea approached Imtex Controls to assist with an issue on their riser valves and critical ESDVs.
 The Health and Safety Executive in the UK have taken a much greater interest in how plant operators are ensuring their critical shut down valves are in good health and thus complying with their legislative requirements.

 This has put pressure on the Operator (and many other operators also active in the North Sea) to seek methods to gather data on valves.
 The challenge that the Operator expressed to Imtex was that, given the age of their assets, the necessary infrastructure to install new equipment was not currently available.
 Other solutions that had been presented to the Operator, such as smart positioners, intelligent solenoids, or sophisticated online valve monitoring systems, would involve considerable expenditure on new cabling, I/O and potentially control system upgrades.
 When the economic implications of the necessary infrastructure changes were analysed, it was seen that the expense would be considerable and not possible to justify within the operational budget for the assets.